Don't just hope for a cure — help us find one.

 , there can be no better treatments, no prevention and no cure for Alzheimer's disease.
 Scientists work constantly to find enhanced ways to treat diseases, but improved treatments can never become a reality without testing in clinical trials with human volunteers.

-Individuals living with dementia or those who are at risk of developing it, caregivers and healthy volunteers with no dementia issues are urgently needed to participate in hundreds of actively enrolling clinical trials focused on Alzheimer's and other dementia.
+Individuals living with dementia, caregivers and healthy volunteers without dementia are urgently needed to participate in hundreds of actively enrolling clinical trials focused on Alzheimer's and other dementia.
 Recruiting and retaining trial participants is now the greatest obstacle, other than funding, to developing the next generation of Alzheimer's treatments.

 By participating in clinical research, you can help to accelerate progress and provide valuable insight into potential treatments and methods of prevention.
 Get started with Alzheimer’s Association TrialMatch®